OpsPAI/TraceZip/otel-compressor/readme.md

 ### How to use

-You could use our scripts in directory `wrk` to generate workloads, details could be seen in `./wrk/readme.md` .

-Or you can simply send formatted [span data](https://zenodo.org/records/14302089) to compressor endpoint.
-(You may need write a scripts to send it), using scripts in directory `./wrk_datasets`.
+You can simply send formatted [span data](https://zenodo.org/records/14302089) to compressor endpoint.
+(You may need write a scripts to send it), using scripts in directory `./wrk`.

-If you want to send the dataset provided by us to verify the experiment, please remember to select the span data with the same service instance name (infered by a attribute in `resource_spans.resource.attributes[]` called `service.name`) from the dataset for sending.
+If you want to send the dataset provided by us to verify the experiment, please remember to select the span data with the same service instance name (infered by a attribute in `resource_spans.resource.attributes[]` called `host.name`) from the dataset for sending.
+We distinguished it in new version datasets.

 We provide `config_export.yaml` and `config_receive` as examples.